 - raising public awareness about child trauma

-- developing and distributing products
+- developing and disseminating products for child-serving professionals

 - influencing practice through development of protocols and guidelines

-- improving cultural competence and family engagement
+- improving cultural and linguistic competence and family engagement

 American Psychological Association (APA)